 Similarly, Sage Intacct helps UNITI better manage point of sale cash payments by properly coding cash receipts to specific participant services, instead of lumping them with other receivables like rent.
 Automated bank reconciliations and recurring rent collection—each of which previously relied on tedious data entry and Excel tracking—also save the team quite a bit of time.
-Thanks to these efficiency gains, Powell anticipates being able to increase her team’s bandwidth for providing financial support to decision-makers without a need to increase the size of her team, even as the organization continues to expand) without needing to grow the team.
+Thanks to these efficiency gains, Powell anticipates being able to increase her team’s bandwidth for providing financial support to decision-makers (even as the organization continues to expand) without needing to grow the team.

 Improving decision-making with 360-degree visibility

-Sage Intacct’s reporting capabilities help with previously tedious monthly rent processing since each housing unit is set up as an item in the system.
-Rather than maintain a big rent roll spreadsheet to match customer invoices to unit numbers, the Finance team can pull up a specific unit to see rent status at any time since the customer and rental is linked within Sage Intacct.
-These days, Powell is working on budgeting and planning and expects plenty of future benefits from leveraging the accurate insights she has in Sage Intacct—such as separating out costs by funder or project within an overall program budget.
+Sage Intacct’s reporting capabilities help with previously tedious monthly rent processing, since each housing unit is set up as an item in the system.
+Rather than maintain a big rent roll spreadsheet to match customer invoices to unit numbers, the finance team can pull up a specific unit to see rent status at any time since each customer and rental is linked within Sage Intacct.
+These days, Powell is working on budgeting and planning, and expects plenty of future benefits from leveraging the accurate insights she has in Sage Intacct—such as separating out costs by funder or project within an overall program budget.

 In addition, she’s supporting a team that’s in the throes of building a new 92-unit apartment building with a specific target for operational efficiency.
-Powell can work with Property Management to review how much the organization has historically spent on various items, e.g. security gates, appliances, elevators and other expected maintenance costs to facilitate selection of building components and suppliers.
+Powell can work with the property management group to review how much the organization has historically spent on various items (e.g., security gates, appliances, elevators, and other expected maintenance costs) and help facilitate their selection of building components and suppliers.
 “That’s significant, because operational costs, not fixed costs, is where the rubber really hits the road.
 We need to avoid design selections that might ultimately decrease our operational efficiency and cost us more money over the long term,” she noted.